Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 ![](/research/Images/Data_Sources.PNG)

-# 6. Tableau Practical: Analayzing COVID-19 DataSet
+# 6. Tableau Practical: Analayzing a COVID-19 DataSet

 In this section we explore the various features of the tool to create eye cataching visualizations and dashboards.

 ## Task 0

-### Create Trial account
+### Create a Trial account

 Go to the [Tableau](https://www.tableau.com/products/cloud-bi?openExternal=true#online-reg-form) homepage and create a free trial account.
 If you are working on windows or mac download the software.
 For linux users there is no desktop version you can use the webversion which is sufficient for most of this tutorial except the forecasting part.